Web Design for SEO: 14 Dos and Don’ts

 3. Always Pick High-Quality Images

 Pro Tip: Use images that actually add to your content and look sharp.
-Compress them so your site stays fast, and always include alt text to help search engines understand what’s in your pictures.
+Compress them to keep your site running quickly, and always include descriptive alt text to make your images more accessible and help search engines understand what they show.

-4. Use Simple, Non-Serif Font Types and Appropriate Font Sizes
+4. Use Easy-to-Read Fonts and Appropriate Font Sizes

 5. Have a Clean and Structured Layout